 Aircraft Fuel.
 Our results of operations are significantly impacted by changes in the price of aircraft fuel.
-During 2002 and 2001, aircraft fuel accounted for 12.1% and 13.5%, respectively, of our operating expenses (excluding severance and other special charges and Stabilization Act grant).
+During 2002 and 2001, aircraft fuel accounted for 11.7% and 13.9%, respectively, of our operating expenses.
 From time to time we enter into petroleum swap contracts, petroleum call option contracts and/or jet fuel purchase commitments to provide some short-term protection (generally three to six months) against a sharp increase in jet fuel prices.
 Depending on the hedging method employed, our strategy may limit our ability to benefit from declines in fuel prices.
 We have hedged approximately 95% of our fuel requirements for the first quarter of 2003 with petroleum call options at \$33 per barrel, which would not limit our ability to benefit from a decline in oil prices.
-As of December 31, 2002, we had approximately 23% of our projected 2003 fuel requirements hedged as compared to no fuel hedges in place as o f December 31, 2001.
-We estimate that a 10% increase in the price per gallon of aircraft fuel would result in a \$10 million increase in the fair value of the petroleum call options existing at December 31, 2002.
+As of December 31, 2002, we had approximately 23% of our projected 2003 fuel requirements hedged as compared to no fuel hedges in place as of December 31, 2001.
+We estimate that a 10% increase in the price per gallo n of aircraft fuel would result in a \$10 million increase in the fair value of the petroleum call options existing at December 31, 2002.

 Foreign Currency.
 We are exposed to the effect of exchange rate fluctuations on the U.S. dollar value of foreign currency denominated operating revenue and expenses.
 We attempt to mitigate the effect of certain potential foreign currency losses by entering into forward and option contracts that effectively enable us to sell Japanese yen expected to be received from yendenominated net cash flows over the next six to 12 months at specified exchange rates.
 As of December 31, 2002, we had entered into option contracts to hedge approximately 90% of our projected yen-denominated net cash flows for the first six months of 2003, as compared to having in place forward contracts to hedge approximately 80% of our full-year 2002 projected yen-denominated net cash flows at December 31, 2001.
-We estimate that at December 31, 2002, a 10% strengthening in the value of the U.S. dollar relative to the yen would have increased the fair value of the existing option contracts by \$4 million, offset by a corresponding loss on the underlying 2003 Japanese yen exposure of \$15 million, resulting in a net \$11 million loss as compared to a \$10 million increase in the fair value of existing forward contracts offset by a corresponding loss on the underlying exposure of \$12 million resulting in a net \$2 million loss at December 31, 2001.
+We estimate that at December 31, 2002, a 10% strengthening in the value of the U.S. dollar relative to the yen would have increased the fair value of the existing option contracts by \$4 million, offset by a corresp onding loss on the underlying 2003 Japanese yen exposure of \$15 million, resulting in a net \$11 million loss as compared to a \$10 million resulting in a net \$2 million loss at December 31, 2001.